All Episodes

 Glad you called.

-And I'm African American.
+And I'm an African-American.

-I'm 29 years old from myself.
+I'm 29 years old from Memphis.

-So CNN started cutting off his interviews, cutting off his speeches, and I started watching Fox News for the first time in my life.
+And I started watching Fox News for the first time in my life.

-And I have come to a conclusion you have the only channel that tells the truth on TV.
+And I have come to a conclusion, you have the only channel that tells the truth on TV.

 And lo and behold, I'm listening to your radio stations.

-I'm listening to Mark Levin, and I've never been more educated in my life about politics from the Democratic Party.
+And I've never been more educated in my life about politics from the Democrat Party.

-I just want to say thank you.
+And I just want to say thank you.

-Well, Rod, first of all, thank you because you give all of us, you know, Rush, me, Mark, everybody on you give us this this honor, this microphone.
+Well, Rod, first of all, thank you because you give all of us, you know, Rush, me, Mark, everybody.

 Everybody works so hard.